 But here is the paradox; going through those throes of passion is essential to nurture the love inside us as well but there is a need to discern one from the other in order to truly understand the meaning of true love.

 It took me 16 years to realise that what I felt in my marriage wasn’t love.

 It was an illusion of love.
 And the funny thing about illusion is that it looks and feels exactly like truth…the ‘Maya’.
 And yet my soul knew from the beginning that there was something missing in my marriage, although it was hard for me to decipher what.

-Two lovely kids, secure life, a caring husband – it all seemed perfect and I called it love.
+Two lovely kids, a secure life, a caring husband – it all seemed perfect and I called it love.

 Related reading: “We’re in lust, not love,” she said